12 Facts About the White House You Missed in History Class

 It was torched by British soldiers

-During the War of 1812, British soldiers invaded the White House in 1814, setting it aflame in retaliation for U.S. soldiers who were torching buildings in York, Ontario.
+In 1814, during the War of 1812, British soldiers invaded the White House, setting it aflame in retaliation for U.S. soldiers who were torching buildings in York, Ontario.
 The fire completely destroyed the interior and roof of the building.
 President James Madison called for immediate reconstruction, summoning the return of the original designer, James Hoban.
 Madison and his wife were never able to return to the White House, but reconstruction was completed in time for newly elected President James Monroe to move there in 1817.

 Via U.S. National Archives Flickr